 Budget Accommodation on Anguilla

 There’s not much, but look hard enough and you’ll find a couple of reasonable guest houses at the lower end of the pricing spectrum.
-Otherwise you’r kipping on the beach, which could be worse.
+Otherwise you’re kipping on the beach, which could be worse.

-A Traveller’s Budget for Anguilla
+A Solo Traveller’s Budget for Anguilla

-There are few inexpensive places which are obvious in Anguilla but there’s often a barbeque going down, there are some seaside snack bars and there’s a fresh fruit market in Valley.
+There are few inexpensive places which are obvious in Anguilla but there’s often a barbecue going down, there are some seaside snack bars and there’s a fresh fruit market in Valley.
 One of the reasons that the accommodation is a little more expensive than you might like is that it often provides cooking facilities so you can always self cater.

-Helpfully there is no form of public transport on the island so you’ll have to try and organise lifts which obviously carries some element of danger with it.
+Helpfully there is no form of public transport on the island so you’ll have to try and organize lifts which obviously carries some element of danger with it.
 Probably best to bring a bike.
 Or just go somewhere a bit cheaper.
 If there’s a group of you then car rental is available, splitting the cost might make it affordable.

 Activities for the Budget Traveller

-Snorkelling, which is stunning and cheaper than diving, which is readily available also.
+Snorkeling, which is stunning and cheaper than diving, which is readily available also.

-Horseriding on a pristine white beach
+Horse riding on a pristine white beach

 Swimming in the crystal clear blue sea